 Why not start your visit to SITS with an educational panel debate and free breakfast?

-Both days of the show kick off with a Breakfast Briefing, ensuring that even if you can only get out of the office for a few hours you can still see some great content.
+Both days of the show kicked off with a Breakfast Briefing, ensuring that even if you could only get out of the office for a few hours you could still see some great content.

 08.30 – 09.30